Lake House Decor

 In keeping with my turquoise and navy theme I purchased melamine plates, glasses, and serving pieces from HomeGoods.
 We try to avoid glass down near the water since were always on the move.

 The bright fuchsia, yellow and pink peonies match perfectly with my all weather indoor outdoor tablecloth with zipper to accommodate the umbrella.

 Although the breeze can be strong off the lake the sun still scorches.
-Giving shade to the outdoor dining area is a navy blue with white trim Zimmerman Market Umbrella.
+Giving shade to the outdoor dining area is a navy blue with white trim Market Umbrella.
 Also made all weather material this will not fade.
 9 feet covers the whole table!
 Just beyond the patio is our brand-new dock landing.
 The previous landing was rotted and completely unsafe.
 This was my opportunity to make it more of a welcoming place to spend time.

 What’s Up Dock?

 There’s nothing better than waking up in the morning and having coffee out on the dock and listening to the water hit the shoreline.
 Previously we only had space for a small bench and our two Adirondack chairs.
 I purchased the Khara wooden bench from Raymour & Flanigan which comfortably seats three.
 I’m all about adding round elements to square spaces and this beauty did the job!
 To shop outdoor benches, click here.
 A blue and white striped poof gets moved around for additional seating or a footstool.
 Anchoring it ALL is a cobalt outdoor rug.
 As soon as we laid it down my neighbor came over and took off her flip flops to test it out barefoot.
 She said it was nicer than her indoor carpet!
 Outdoor carpets have certain come a long way.